Meet Tim Read

 Learn More About The Issue I Care About

-It’s not just human health that benefits.
-Australia had its highest year of carbon emissions last year and much of the increase was due to cars and trucks.
+Australia had its highest year of carbon emissions in 2018 and by no surprise, the hottest month ever at the beginning of 2019.
 So when we encourage public and active transport (walking and cycling) the health of the planet improves too.

-I’ve always loved the bush.
+I’ve always loved getting out of the city and spending time in the bush.
 I’ve been on some great walks in the Otways, at the Prom and in Victoria’s high country.
-And earlier this year I rafted the Franklin River in Tasmania with my son.
+And in 2018 I rafted the Franklin River in Tasmania with my son.
 I want to see Australia’s forests, oceans and biodiversity protected from global warming.
-We urgently need to reduce our carbon emissions so that Australia can become a leader in tackling climate change rather than a querulous follower.
-Victoria burns the most polluting coal in the world, brown coal and I’m passionate about the need to wean our state off it.
+We urgently need to reduce our carbon emissions so that Australia can become a leader in tackling climate change rather than a timid follower.
+Victoria burns the most polluting coal in the world, brown coal.
+I want to see Victoria be the first state in Australia to transition to 100% renewable energy and storage.
+Victoria can be a world leader of renewable energy technology, we just need the political will.
+I hope you will join me in making this a reality.